Luna Park (Coney Island, 1903): 1930s

 Ahead of the 1930 season, Luna Park's managers installed a large cyclorama depicting Richard E. Byrd's Antarctic base, and they installed a Lindy-Loop ride.
 Rex D. Billings was appointed as the park's general manager the following year.
 For the 1931 season, the park added attractions like a Dodge 'Em ride, a dark ride called the Pretzel, and a South Pole panorama.
 Luna Park struggled financially in the early 1930s, having been unable to profit from children's rides, cockroach racing, marionette shows, or roller skating.
 To attract visitors, Luna Park reduced admission fees for many attractions.
 During the Great Depression, three of the park's creditors filed a bankruptcy petition against Luna Park in 1933, asking a federal court to place the park into receivership.
-The proceeding was a "friendly receivership", which allowed the Luna Amusement Company to continue operating the park.
+The proceeding was a friendly receivership, which allowed the Luna Amusement Company to continue operating the park.
 At the time, the park reportedly had $1.25 million in liabilities and had incurred a net loss during the preceding three seasons.

 Billings made several modifications to the park before the 1933 season, including installing a skating rink in the Fun House and adding a beer garden.
 Every year, Luna Park had traditionally opened on the Saturday closest to May 15, but the receivership proceeding had delayed the opening of the 1933 season by one month.
-Luna Park was largely closed during 1934, amid a poor season for Coney Island's amusement-ride industry; half of the rides were gated off, and the park did not host any live shows.
+Most of Luna Park was closed during 1934, amid a poor season for Coney Island's amusement-ride industry; half of the rides were gated off, and the park did not host any live shows.
 Prior to the beginning of the 1935 season, the park's operators added a variety of rides and attractions, spending $70,000 in total.
 The manager, Charles R. Miller, reported that Luna Park's revenue during 1935 was at its highest level in six years, in part because of the presence of new basketball and handball courts, a large swimming pool, and new shows.

 Luna Park's operators added more attractions during 1937, including two funhouses and an assortment of flat rides, but they were unable to compete with Coney Island's beach, which charged no admission and was consequently more popular among travelers.
 The following year, Miller added vaudeville shows and replaced the Streets of Paris attraction with a concert space called Willow Green.
 Collier owned the park until his death in March 1939.
-The park had gone into receivership the prior month, when the Prudence Bonds Corporation foreclosed on a $400,000 mortgage that had been placed on the park.
+The park had gone into receivership the prior month when the Prudence Bonds Corporation foreclosed on a $400,000 mortgage that was placed on the park.
 Jack and Irving Rosenthal, operators of Palisades Amusement Park, considered taking over Luna Park at that time.
 The park ultimately reopened in June 1939 after Harry Meinch, Silvio Pinto, and Walter Burgess leased Luna Park from its creditors.
 For the previous two seasons, only a small section of the park was open to the public.